kdave/btrfs-progs/Documentation/btrfs-scrub.rst

         or for the specified *device*.

         If no scrub is running, show statistics of the last finished or cancelled scrub for that filesystem or device.
+The status is read from the file located in :file:`/var/lib/btrfs`.

         ``Options``